theadityadongre/Simon-Game/README.md

-This is a Simon Memory Game buit with JavaScript, jQuery, HTML & CSS.
-What you have to do is to follow the pattern it shows.
+This is a Simon Memory Game buit with jQuery, JavaScript, HTML & CSS.
+Play Guide - you have to follow the pattern it shows.